-Pre-covid, Theale Primary held curriculum events, where parents were invited into the classrooms to find out what methods and strategies were employed in each year group.
+Theale Primary continues to hold curriculum events, where parents were invited into the classrooms to find out what methods and strategies were employed in each year group.
 We held a family-learning weeks each year, where parents were invited into classes to work alongside and share in their children's learning journey.
 Specific SEND information events for parents are held as needs arise.
-These have included coffee afternoons with visiting professionals, such as the autism family advisor and courses for parents, such as 'Overcoming anxiety'.
+These have included coffee mornings with visiting professionals, such as the autism family advisor and courses for parents, such as 'Overcoming anxiety'.
 We hope to be able to offer more face-to-face meeting for groups of parents soon.